-- Stage III: Tumor infiltrates across midline.
+- Stage III: Tumor infiltrates across the midline.

 - Stage IV: Hematogenic metastases in other organs are present.

-- Stage IV-S: The neuroblastoma is detected during early infancy and metastases can be found in liver, skin, and bone marrow.
+- Stage IV-S: The neuroblastoma is detected during early infancy and metastases can be found in the liver, skin, and bone marrow.
 There are no metastases in the skeleton (better prognosis than stage IV).

 Treatment of Neuroblastoma